 What is a shared-ownership mortgage?

-Shared ownership, also known as 'part buy, part rent', is a type of mortgage that gives first-time buyers the chance to purchase a share in a new build property.
+Shared ownership, also known as 'part buy, part rent', is a type of home-buying scheme that gives first-time buyers the chance to purchase a share in a new build property.

-You can take out a mortgage for the share you own (often between 10% and 75% but some properties won’t offer shares below 25%) while paying rent on the rest to a housing association.
+You take out a mortgage for the share you own (usually between 25% and 75%) while paying rent on the rest to a housing association, local authority or property developer.
+You can buy a 10% share on some homes.

 Who qualifies for a shared-ownership mortgage?

-You’ll be eligible to buy a home through a shared-ownership scheme if your household income is less than £80,000 or less than £90,000 if you're buying a property in London.
+You’ll be eligible to buy a home through a shared-ownership scheme if your household income is less than £80,000 (£90,000 if you're buying a property in London).

 Our mortgage eligibility guide covers what mortgage lenders look for when deciding how much you can borrow.

-Military personnel will be given priority over other groups through government-funded shared-ownership schemes.
+Military personnel will be given priority over other groups for government-funded shared-ownership schemes.

 If you have a long-term disability, you could also qualify for a shared-ownership scheme under the government’s Home Ownership for People with Long-Term Disabilities (HOLD).